« Return to AACT homepage

 • Even if students have a difficult time tying the balloon, make sure they have pinched off the opening as soon as the reaction begins.

-• You can either have students look up the barometric pressure from a weather report, use a barometer, or use the accepted value for atmospheric pressure if resources are unavailable.
+• To find the atmospheric pressure, you can either have students look up the barometric pressure from a weather report, use a barometer, or use the accepted value for atmospheric pressure if resources are unavailable.

-• Verify the antacid tablets you use have the same quantity of sodium bicarbonate per tablet (1,916 mg is listed in the student procedure).
+• Verify the antacid tablets you use have the same quantity of sodium bicarbonate per tablet (1,916mg is listed in the student procedure).
+If the quantity is different, make sure to update the value in the lab

 • Extension: Students can consider the volume of water they used; would changing the amount of water effect the results of the experiment?